MAZHARMIK/Cpp-STL-Quick-Help/README.md

 # C++ STL Quick Help
 It contains C++ STLs usage and quick help with easy to understand comments and examples (copy+paste to use).
-I will be using "int, string etc" for ease and not complex entities like pairs 😉.
+I will be using "int, string etc" for ease and not complex entities like pairs, structs etc 😉.
 You can replace it with any data structure

 ### :memo:Different ways of using priority_queue (i.e. heap) :mount_fuji: